 FAQs for Alert Level 2

-Community sports are subject to gatherings requirements (i.e. 100 or 10 limit).
+At Alert Level 2 or 2.5, community sports are subject to gatherings requirements (i.e. 100 or 10 limit).
 This includes both indoor and outdoor sports facilities.
 Players and coaches, support staff, officials, spectators (including parents/caregivers) are generally part of the same gathering unless mingling between players and spectators can be prevented

 Multiple gatherings can take place at the same event or facility, as long as they can be kept separated.
 Phasing of activities could be used to allow time for people to pass through communal areas safely.
 For smaller venues a reduced capacity may be more appropriate to maintain physical distancing.

 View clubrooms like restaurants with regard to the spacing and the sharing of space between groups, plus the hygiene requirements when groups arrive and leave.

 Groups of guests in the clubhouse must be limited to 10 or 100 people per group (depending on regional regulations for gathering restrictions).
 All groups should be seated, have separation from other groups, and be served by a single server if possible.
 Players should only sit with the group they played tennis with.

 Ladies social group and social play Saturday afternoon.

 At Alert Level 2 club play like this can happen, as long as the number of players per event/session doesn’t exceed 10 or 100 (depending on regional regulations for gathering restrictions).
 Players within a group of 10 or 100 should not mix or mingle with other groups – during play or after.
 Groups must not share the same equipment and must keep 2m distance from each other.
 Contact tracing must be in place and organisers should keep registers of people in each group.